-- Precision Teaching and/or Toe by Toe intensive, short, regular sessions on specific skills - Small group phonics teaching using Little Wandle; - Colourful Semantics/Shape Coding Speech and Language directed intervention focussing on constructing sentences; - Maths support using Numicon and other resources; - Sensory diet input Occupational Therapy directed intervention; - Speech and language directed groups Attention and Listening groups, Lego Therapy (listening/following directions intervention), Attention Autism group (Bucket Time/What's in the Bag?) - Social Communication groups (Social Thinking); - Social Skills groups - Nurture time; - Drawing and Talking therapy; - Emotional Literacy Support (ELS) - 1:1/paired reading; - IDL Literacy/Numeracy computer program accessible at school/home - Homework support.
+- Precision Teaching and/or Toe by Toe intensive, short, regular sessions on specific skills - Small group phonics teaching using Little Wandle; - Colourful Semantics/Shape Coding Speech and Language directed intervention focussing on constructing sentences; - Maths support using Numicon and other resources; - Maths for Life an intervention which is visual and involves revisiting and overlearning to build fluency with basic number skills. - Sensory diet input and/or Sensory Circuits Occupational Therapy directed intervention; - Speech and language directed groups Attention and Listening groups, Lego Therapy (listening/following directions intervention), Attention Autism group (Bucket Time/What's in the Bag?) - Social Communication groups (Social Thinking); - Social Skills groups - Nurture time; - Drawing and Talking therapy; - Emotional Literacy Support (ELS) - 1:1/paired reading; - IDL Literacy/Numeracy computer program accessible at school and home.

-The teaching assistant staff will generally deliver these interventions under the close direction of the class teachers.
+The teaching assistant staff will generally deliver these interventions under the close direction of the class teachers and phase leaders.
 If the pupil makes progress using this 'additional to and different from' intervention, but would not be able to maintain this progress without it, we may identify the pupil as having a special educational need (SEN).
 These children will be added to the SEN register and parents will be informed.
 Please see here for more information on the Local Authority's website called the Local Offer regarding SEN Support.